agentplexus/stats-agent-team/presentation.md

 <!--
 Let's start by understanding what problem we're trying to solve.
 When you ask a chatbot for statistics, how do you know if the numbers are accurate?
 Can you verify the source?
 This is the core challenge we addressed.
+[PAUSE:1500]
+The fundamental issue is that large language models are trained on historical data and often hallucinate statistics.
+They'll confidently give you numbers that sound plausible but are completely fabricated.
+Even worse, they'll generate URLs that look legitimate but lead to pages that don't exist or have moved.
+This creates a credibility crisis.
+How can researchers, journalists, or analysts trust A I generated statistics when there's no way to verify them?
 [PAUSE:2000]
 -->